pollfish/docs/s2s.md

-captcha | The respondent failed one of our CAPTCHA tests third_party_termination | Generic reason for terminations that happen in mediation survey providers user_rejection | The respondent rejected the survey
+captcha | The respondent failed one of our CAPTCHA tests third_party_termination | Generic reason for terminations that happen in mediation survey providers user_rejection | The respondent rejected the survey vpn | The respondent answered the survey using VPN or an IP address that characterized as suspicious survey_expired | The respondent was prevented from entering a survey that would have resulted in "survey closed" or "quota full"

  > **Important:** These responses might change in the future